50 Health Tips That Will Make You Feel 20 Years Younger

 As hard as it is to admit it, your life is probably ruled by technology.
 Whether you're scrolling through your phone or working on your laptop, you're staring at a screen most of your day.
 Not only do those blue lights damage your eyesight and cause insomnia, but they also severely drain your energy levels, according to Harvard University.
 To feel younger and more revitalized, take the time you need to unplug.

 "The benefits of electronic devices cannot be denied, yet they can be equally as detrimental to our health.
 If you want to feel younger, unplug," Landolfi says.
-"To start, pick up the phone and call someone instead of texting, and every chance you get, meet with people in person."
+"To start, pick up the phone and call someone instead of texting."

 Anti-age your diet.